CPFT practical assessments

 Client Health Assessment Profile

-You’ll be expected to complete the CHAP on your client following the guidelines laid out through the assessment protocols in the CPFT resource manual.
+After your mock consultation, you’ll be expected to complete the Client Health Assessment Profile, following the assessment protocols laid out in the CPFT resource manual.

 • 3